richlamdev/ansible-desktop-ubuntu/README.md

   * installs indentLine
   * installs monokai
   * installs vimwiki
-  * installs .vimrc
+  * installs personal .vimrc

 ## Idempotentcy

 The majority of this playbook is idempotent.
-However, it's not perfect, as software upgrades are not handled automatically.
+However, it's not perfect, as not all software upgrades are not handled automatically.
 To upgrade fzf (command line), remove the ~/.fzf folder and re-run ansible.
 Likewise for vim plugins.
 Find the folders for vim plugins, and remove them and re-run ansible.

 ## Scripts